ec500-software-engineering/case-study-mmark9/README.md

 Only counts for a small percentage of the source code base (26%).
 Javascript in mastodon is utilized to implement views of the various models defined in the application.
 User actions, such as clicking on a user profile, will invoke javascript generated `http` GET requests to corresponding RESTFUL endpoints.
 Likewise, post requests will invoke `http` post request which may update models stored within the database.
-Responses are typically in the form of a JSON dictionary containing requested information.
+Responses are typically in the form of a JSON dictionary containing the requested information.
 DOM updates are primarily routed to the React.js library rather interacting with the DOM directly.

 #### Javascript Libraries